emsesp/EMS-ESP32/README.md

  ### Customizing

  Most of the changes will be done in `boiler.ino` and `ems.cpp`.
- * To add new handlers for data types, create a callback function and add to the `EMS_Types` at the top of the file `ems.cpp`
+ * To add new handlers for data types, create a callback function and add to the `EMS_Types` at the top of the file `ems.cpp` and modify `ems.h`
  * To change your thermostat type set `EMS_ID_THERMOSTAT` in `ems.cpp`.
 The default is 0x17 for an RC20.
  * The DEFINES `BOILER_THERMOSTAT_ENABLED`, `BOILER_SHOWER_ENABLED` and `BOILER_SHOWER_TIMER` enabled the thermostat logic, the shower logic and the shower timer alert logic respectively.
 1 is on and 0 is off.